Stuart Forster interviews chef Sandy Ingber of New York’s Grand Central Oyster Bar.

 The influence of Jerome Brody

-Sandy points to the framed portrait of Jerome Brody, who became the owner of the Oyster Bar in 1973, and explains how the former owner had the foresight to purchase plot GCOB1972 when he took over the restaurant.
+Sandy points to the framed portrait of Jerome Brody, who became the owner of the Oyster Bar in 1973.
+He explains how the former owner had the foresight to purchase plot GCOB1972 when he took over the restaurant.
 Norm Bloom now cultivates that bed.

 “From 1913 to when Mr Brody bought the restaurant…it was basically a raw bar and served Continental seafood.
-It wasn’t a world famous American seafood restaurant, as it is now.
-The restaurant had been closed a couple of months.
+It wasn’t a world-famous American seafood restaurant, as it is now.
+The restaurant had been closed for a couple of months.
 Through the 60s train terminals were winding down as cars and airplanes were becoming big.
 Grand Central had turned into a dump,” says Sandy with candour.

 “In 1973 the ceiling was completely black.
 There was tacky purple stuff on the columns.
-But he had this vision, to open a wold famous seafood restaurant…he renovated this whole place then went out and sourced oysters up in Maine, and lobster from a guy called Bill Atwood,” he adds.
+But he had this vision, to open a world-famous seafood restaurant…he renovated this whole place then went out and sourced oysters up in Maine, and lobster from a guy called Bill Atwood,” he adds.

 “It wasn’t the fanciest at that time.
 It was real straightforward American seafood.
 But Mr and Mrs Brody had travelled all over the Tri-State area to try to find fresh fish.
 All they could find was frozen; they were so disappointed.
 That was one of their reasons for opening this restaurant, so that they could offer—in this beautiful, oceanic part of New York state—fresh fish.”

 Oysters are served throughout the year, not just in those months with an ‘R’ in their name.